 Tell us about your internship in India with the Observer Research Foundation?

 My internship experience in Chennai, India was a great learning curve about various aspects of Indian society.

-The first day I landed in Chennai, the first thing that I noticed was the extreme humidity, noise and the amount of people.
-I immediately took a cab which unfortunately was non air-conditioned and so I had to bear the Chennai Humidity.
+The first day I landed in Chennai, the first thing that I noticed was the extreme humidity, noise and the number of people.
+I immediately took a cab which unfortunately was non-air-conditioned and so I had to bear the Chennai Humidity.
 As the first initial days went on, I started getting used to the surroundings, the way my Grandma lives (I was staying at her place for the duration of the internship) and the habits that people have.
-I realised from the get go that people live very differently to Australia.
+I realised from the get-go that people live very differently to Australia.
 So it took a week to adapt and to learn to acclimatise to Chennai style living.

-So my internship in India began at the Observer Research Foundation located opposite a swanky 5 star hotel where apparently days after I left, the then Secretary of State Hillary Clinton stayed during her trip to India.
+So my internship in India began at the Observer Research Foundation located opposite a swanky 5-star hotel where apparently days after I left, the then Secretary of State Hillary Clinton stayed during her trip to India.
 The office was modern and the people were nice and welcoming.
-I began my project which was writing a report on the bilateral relationship of Australia and India.
+I began my project which was writing a report on the bilateral relationship between Australia and India.

 I was giving a general overview of the political, economic, social and security elements of this important relationship.
 I utilised experts in the field, namely, the Indo-Australian Chamber of Commerce, my supervisor at the Observer Research Foundation and Australian government officials.

 The people I met were accommodating, resourceful and have authority in their respective roles.
 As well as completing the report, I took part in writing a piece for the organisation’s website which was a summary of a talk given about Africa and its economic development.